One-Shot Distributed Source Simulation: As Quantum as it Can Get: Entangled State Source Simulation

-\paragraph{Entanglement of Simulation without Decoupling} In the previous strategy, as already noted, the inclusion of a classical register is effectively not feasible because we require the catalyst to be decoupled from the output state.
-However, distributed source simulation does not require this decoupling condition as the $X$ seed register will be correlated with the $A$ and $C$ registers (See Fig. \ref{fig:DSS-vs-EDSS}).
-It follows one may argue the setting of $C^{\ve}_{EE,S}$ is too restrictive.
+We now turn to the more general setting of entanglement of simulation without the restriction to using a catalysis.
+As highlighted previously, the inclusion of a classical register is not possible in the catalytic setting for small tolerated error.
+However, distributed source simulation does not require this decoupling condition as the initial classical register $X$ will be correlated with the $A$ and $C$ registers (See Fig. \ref{fig:DSS-vs-EDSS}).
+It follows catalytic entanglement of simulation is too restrictive to be a proper analogue of distributed source simulation.
 The question then becomes what is the natural setup to correspond with distributed source simulation.
 The most general setting would be local operations and shared entanglement (LOSE) with no constraints, that is, the input can be any state and a marginal of the output is the target state up to some tolerated error.
 This aligns with the notation of Fig.\ \ref{fig:DSS-vs-EDSS}.

 However, this unconstrained LOSE setting, if we measure the needed entanglement in terms of entanglement rank, has a simple characterization as we briefly prove following a few definitions. \begin{definition} Let $\ve \in (0,1)$ and $\rho_{AC} \in \Density(A \otimes C)$.
-The entanglement of simulation is given by
+The $\ve$-entanglement of simulation is given by